dianakang/orthogonal-chat/README.md

 ## How It Works

 1. **User sends a message** → `POST /api/chat` opens an SSE stream
+2. **Current date** is injected into the system prompt so the LLM correctly interprets relative time ("this month", "recently")
-2. **Company memory** from past sessions is injected into the system prompt
+3. **Company memory** from past sessions is injected into the system prompt
-3. **Context window** is built from Postgres history + any stored summary, trimmed to ≤ 80K tokens
+4. **Context window** is built from Postgres history + any stored summary, trimmed to ≤ 80K tokens
-4. **GPT-4o-mini** runs an agentic loop (max 6 iterations) with 4 Orthogonal tools:
+5. **GPT-4o-mini** runs an agentic loop (max 10 iterations) with 4 Orthogonal tools:
    - `search_orthogonal` — natural-language API discovery (cached 5 min)
    - `list_orthogonal_apis` — browse the full catalog
    - `get_api_details` — inspect endpoint parameters (cached 30 min)
    - `run_orthogonal_api` — execute any API call with real data
-5. **Tool calls are transparent** — the UI shows each step with expandable result panels and per-call latency
+6. **Tool calls are transparent** — the UI shows each step with expandable result panels and per-call latency
-6. **Health events stream live** — if Orthogonal is slow or erroring, the header chip and status text update in real time
+7. **Health events stream live** — if Orthogonal is slow or erroring, the header chip and status text update in real time
-7. **Final response + tool log** are persisted atomically to Postgres
+8. **Final response + tool log** (including error and latency per call) are persisted atomically to Postgres
-8. **Post-response background work** runs without blocking the user:
+9. **Post-response background work** runs without blocking the user:
    - Company facts extracted from tool results → upserted to `company_memory`
    - If the conversation is large, older messages are summarised by the LLM and stored in `conversation_summaries`
-9. **Conversation title** is generated asynchronously — the new conversation appears immediately; the title updates once generated
+10. **Conversation title** is generated asynchronously — the new conversation appears immediately; the title updates once generated

 ---